iingles/node-social/README.md

 1. GET a user for the user's profile
 2. GET a user's followers/followed users

-- ### At least 1 enpoint allowing user to update an item via PUT or PATCH:
+- ### At least 1 endpoint allowing user to update an item via PUT or PATCH:

 **/backend/routes/feed.routes.js - 1:**
 1. PUT - To update a post